nikini/iceberg/README.md

 It builds the JS bundle ready for production

 ```
-$ pasnow build
+$ iceberg build
 ```

 ## Remove

-Remove pasnow from the project.
+Remove iceberg from the project.

 ```
-$ pasnow remove
+$ iceberg remove
 ```

 ## License